 Specialities and InterestsAfrican American & African Diaspora StudiesAmerican StudiesAnthropologyArt HistoryClassical CivilizationClassical Studies: Latin and GreekComparative LiteratureComputational LinguisticsDanceEnglishFolklore & EthnomusicologyGender StudiesGeographyJewish StudiesLinguisticsPhilosophyReligious StudiesSociologyTheatre & Drama

 Will is a Bloomington, IN native and graduate of IU in 2007.
 He has lived internationally in Africa for 5 years working in developing countries including Nigeria, South Sudan, and Uganda.
-After returning from Africa in April 2017 he found career coaching to be a great fit for his interests and experiences.
-Will is excited to continue to have an impact on the world around him by helping students with their career development and discovering their passions.
+After returning from Africa in April 2017 he found career services to be a great fit for his interests and experiences.
+Will is excited to continue to have an impact on the world around him by helping students get connected to great opportunities with great organizations.

-He has been married to Theresa for 10 years and has a little girl, Ellie.
+He and his wife Theresa have two little girls, Ellie & Audrey.
 He enjoys the outdoors, reading, and IU sports.